Kathy Glass, Ph.D.Associate Professor/Director of Undergraduate Studies

 Century North (Routledge, 2006).

 "Race-ing the Curriculum: Reflections on a Pedagogy of Social Change."
 In Exploring Race in Predominantly White Classrooms: Scholars of Color Reflect, edited by Maria Lupe Davidson and George Yancy.
-(Routledge Press, forthcoming 2013).
+(Routledge Press, 2014).

 "Calling all Sisters: Continental Philosophy and Black Feminist Theory."
 In Convergences: